alex-oleshkevich/starsessions/README.md

 ### Cookie security

-By default, the middleware uses strict default.
+By default, the middleware uses strict defaults.
-The cookie lifetime is limited to session and only HTTPS protocol allowed.
-You can change these defaults by using `cookie_https_only` and `lifetime` arguments:
+The cookie lifetime is limited to the browser session and send via HTTPS protocol only.
+You can change these defaults by changing `cookie_https_only` and `lifetime` arguments:

 ```python
 from starlette.middleware import Middleware